Day of Dialogue Weekly Challenges: Share God’s Love with Classmates!

 6) Is there a student at your school who is bullied or made fun of?
 Make a point to say something encouraging to them this week.
 Make a point to say something affirming about them in public.

-14) Volunteer to write a letter-to-the-editor for your student newspaper giving a Christian perspective on a current issue.
+20) Volunteer to write a letter-to-the-editor for your student newspaper giving a Christian perspective on a current issue—or even sharing your personal story about how Christ has impacted your life.
 Here are some tips for writing the letter.